-You are expected to develop an understanding of a broad range of research methods and demonstrate competence in their use.
+- You are expected to develop an understanding of a broad range of research methods and demonstrate competence in their use.
 Through specific coursework you will gain mastery of techniques such as quantitative and qualitative methods and analyses.
-Required courses include: HDFS 6800: Research Methods, HDFS: 6900 Conducting Qualitative Research in Family Science,
+Required courses include: HDFS 7170: Introduction to Applied Statistics, HDFS 8800: Advanced Research Methods in HDFS, HDFS 8910/HDFS 9000: Research in HDFS. - Additionally, all students are required to complete one methodological emphasis in either quantitative or qualitative design.